A-ges/Electricity_Thesis_Andrey_Geschiere_CSAI/README.md

 ## Data Sources

+All synthetic data analysed in the thesis was generated with the model in this repository.

 Empirical baselines used in the model:

 - **OpenSTEF Liander 2024** -> 15-minute residential demand, EPEX day-ahead prices,